The Haunted Castle (1921 film): Production and style

-The Haunted Castle was adapted from a novel that Murnau biographer described as "semi-highbrow, semi-commercial" story by Rudolf Stratz published in Berliner Illustrirte Zeitung.
+The Haunted Castle was adapted from a novel that Murnau biographer Lotte Eisner described as "semi-highbrow, semi-commercial" story by Rudolf Stratz published in Berliner Illustrirte Zeitung.

 For The Haunted Castle, director F.W.
 Murnau often wrote in his script when and where scenes were shot.
-According to details given in the script owned by Robert Plumpe Murnau, Schloß Vogelöd was shot between February 10 and March 2, 1921 with two days were taken just building sets.
+According to details given in the script owned by Robert Plumpe Murnau, The Haunted Castle was shot between 10 February and 2 March 1921, with two days taken just in building sets.
+These were designed by Hermann Warm, including the tableau of the castle's exterior and its surroundings, which is shown several times in the film.
+One of the most memorable scenes is that of an empty hall with Baroness and Baron Safferstätt on either side, symbolically representing the couple's emotional state.

 Eisner noted the film is sometimes incorrectly described as a horror film, finding it influenced by Swedish films.
 A reviewer in Sight & Sound described it as "a drawing-room whodunit."
-Philp Kemp echoed this statement, calling it "not a supernatural story but a murder mystery."
+Philip Kemp echoed this statement, calling it "not a supernatural story but a murder mystery."

 Release

-The film premiered in Berlin at the Marmorhaus on April 7, 1921.
-It is one of the earliest known surviving films of Murnau.
+The film premiered in Berlin at the Marmorhaus cinema on 7 April 1921.
+It is one of the earliest known surviving films by Murnau.

+In 2002, the Friedrich Wilhelm Murnau Foundation produced a reconstruction of the film using an original negative from the German Federal Archives' film archive in Berlin and a tinted nitrate print with Portuguese intertitles from the Fundação Cinemateca Brasileira.
 The film has been released on DVD and Blu-ray as The Haunted Castle.

 Reception

-From contemporary reviews in Germany, Alfred Rosenthal reviewed the film in Deutsche Lichtspiel-Zeitung stating gave a positive review of the film stating it would fill cinemas.
-Another review in Der Kinematograph praised Murnau stating that he "succeeded in expressing the spiritual and avoiding external sensations." and that the cast was "excellent" specifically noting Lothar Mehnert as Count Oetsch.
+In a contemporary review in Deutsche Lichtspiel-Zeitung, Alfred Rosenthal gave a positive review of the film and predicted it would fill cinemas.
+Another review in Der Kinematograph praised Murnau, observing that he "succeeded in expressing the inner life of the characters while foregoing external sensationism" and that the acting was "excellent", specifically praising Lothar Mehnert as Count Oetsch.

-From retrospective reviews, a reviewer in Sight & Sound stated that "no one is ever going to rank this a major Murnau, but his oldest surviving film is worth watching for signs of his still-evolving language" noting the use of flashbacks, comedy elements.
+In retrospective reviews, a reviewer in Sight & Sound stated that "no one is ever going to rank this a major Murnau, but his oldest surviving film is worth watching for signs of his still-evolving language", noting the use of flashbacks and comedy elements.
 The reviewer also noted the appearance of Olga Chekhova as a highlight as it was "a decade before she became one of the Third Reich's biggest stars."
-Kemp gave a lukewarm review finding the plot as "conventional enough, but Murnau's inventive use of space is already evident."
+Kemp gave a lukewarm review, finding the plot "conventional enough, but Murnau's inventive use of space is already evident."